Available through your Loughborough University Office 365 account, Microsoft Teams is an online collaboration space.

 Clear out old files regularly

-Group Owners are required to maintain the contents of the teams they manage.
+Team owners are required to maintain the contents of the teams they manage.
 If content is no longer of use, it should be deleted.
-If inappropriate files are found (eg personal files, etc) the Owner(s) will contact the person concerned and remove such files.
+If inappropriate files are found (eg personal files, etc) the team owner(s) will contact the person concerned and remove such files.

 This is particularly important for Teams used by students who may only be transient users of the Team.